Anju0806/weather-dashboard/README.md

 https://anju0806.github.io/weather-dashboard/

 ## Screenshots
+[Add screenshots here]

 ## Installation
 N/A

 ## License
-Please refer to the LICENSE in the repo.
+Please refer to the LICENSE file in the repository.